GenesysGo/docs-shadow-cloud/learn/README.md

 #### Testnet Phase 1:

-[Running a Wield Node](https://docs.shdwdrive.com/wield) will allow you to trustlessly participate in the D.A.G.G.E.R. phase 1 testnet which powers the D.A.G.G.E.R.
+[Operating](../operate/) a shdwNode will allow you to trustlessly participate in the D.A.G.G.E.R. phase 1 testnet which powers the D.A.G.G.E.R.
 Hammer interface located [here](https://dagger-hammer.shdwdrive.com/).
 We encourage node operators to review our blog articles for full context on the role of Wield Nodes and the purpose of D.A.G.G.E.R.
-Hammer.&#x20;
+Hammer.

-Wield Node operators will be handling thousands of live user test transactions and trustlessly executing all modules within D.A.G.G.E.R. that are requires to erasure code and store files uploaded to the Hammer test interface.&#x20;
+Wield Node operators will be handling thousands of live user test transactions and trustlessly executing all modules within D.A.G.G.E.R. that are requires to erasure code and store files uploaded to the Hammer test interface.

+#### Testnet Phase 2:

+Launching January 16th

 ## **Our Team**